parsiya/parsiya.net/content/page/CheatSheet.markdown

 1. Run the following command in an admin PowerShell and restart.
    * `Enable-WindowsOptionalFeature -Online -FeatureName Microsoft-Windows-Subsystem-Linux`
 2. Search for `Ubuntu` in Windows store and install Ubuntu.
+3. After Ubuntu is installed, search for `Ubuntu` in the start menu and run it.
+4. Follow the prompts to choose a username and password.
-3. Type `bash` in a command prompt.
+5. Type `bash` in a command prompt to start it.

 ### Setup Github-Gitlab SSH Keys in 'Bash on Windows'
 Main instructions here: